Torteous44/DSAproject/README.md

 - *"images" File*: Contains the images used for the drain and water faucet.
 - *"sounds" File*: Contains the sound assets used to generate the different sounds in the levels.
 2) **"src" File**:
-**The src file contains the main core file that determines the main functionality of the game, the utils file that handles the score calculation and menu screen.**
+**The src file contains the main "core" file that determines the main functionality of the game, the "utils" file that handles the score calculation and display of the scores.**

     *"core" File*:
   - audio.py: Contains the functions for playing the audio.